 They may even offer more stuff not listed on the site, so I suggest you drop a message to them or visit their shop for more information.

-Even though I didn’t bought the palette, I think is a good idea to explain it briefly.
-These palettes comes in clear and maple wood, they are a good reference for a dense, rich, and accurate spot color (only for use with the swatches in Adobe Illustrator).
+Even though I didn’t buy the palette, I think is a good idea to explain it briefly.
+These palettes come in clear and maple wood, they are a good reference for a dense, rich, and accurate spot color (only for use with the swatches in Adobe Illustrator).

 It’s always a good idea to see the reviews from others about the quality of the product and services, but affording a sample kit before even making your custom products is a vital step.
 This way you can study their materials and quality, the interaction the company has with you and also be able to decide if you can afford their products.